+Our results reveal a qualitative geometric transition from the bipartite to the tripartite Hardy setting.
+In the $((2,2,2))$ scenario, known Hardy-type self-testing correlations on the no-signaling boundary provide prominent examples of non-exposed quantum points.
+In the $((3,2,2))$ scenario, however, the maximal Hardy-type correlation also lies on the no-signaling boundary but is nevertheless exposed.
+Moreover, it coincides with the Mermin-maximal correlation.
+This Hardy--Mermin coincidence suggests that multipartite Hardy-type nonlocality has a richer geometric structure than its bipartite counterpart and motivates the investigation of exposedness for maximal Hardy correlations in the general $((N,2,2))$ scenario.

+We also provide a robust self-testing analysis for the tripartite Hardy construction.
+Robustness is essential for experimental and device-independent applications, where observed correlations cannot satisfy ideal probability constraints exactly.
+We show that small deviations from the ideal Hardy constraints, together with a Hardy success probability close to its optimal quantum value, imply quantitative closeness of the underlying state and measurements to the ideal GHZ realization.
+This places the Hardy-type construction on an operational footing comparable to robust self-tests based on Bell inequalities \cite{kaniewski2016analytic,kaniewski2017self,Supic2018,sarkar2022self,Singh2025ghz}.
+Beyond its foundational significance, self-testing plays a central role in device-independent quantum information protocols, including quantum key distribution, randomness certification, network certification, and delegated quantum computation \cite{Metger2021selftest,Sekatski2021deviceindependent,RoyDeloison2025DIQKD,Liu2024almostquantumbell,adhikary2025,Renou2018network,Supic2020certification,Bancal2021selftestingfinite,Murta2023network,Sarkar2025network,McKague2016BQP,Storz2025superconductingqubits,Adamson2025remotestateprep}.

 The remainder of this paper is organized as follows.
-Section~\ref{sec1} introduces multipartite nonlocal correlations and presents the generalized Hardy-type paradox used throughout this work to certify nonlocality.
-Section~\ref{sec2} develops the self-testing framework for GHZ state based on this paradox.
-Section~\ref{sec4} extends these results by providing a robust self-testing analysis for the tripartite scenario.
-In Section~\ref{sec3}, we analyze the geometric nature of the quantum correlation that maximally violates the tripartite Hardy argument, showing in particular that it forms an exposed extremal point of the quantum set.
-Finally, Section~\ref{sec5} summarizes our findings and outlines potential directions for future research.
+Section~\ref{sec1} introduces multipartite nonlocal correlations and the Hardy-type paradox used throughout the work.
+Section~\ref{sec2} develops the self-testing framework for the GHZ state based on this paradox.
+In Sec.~\ref{sec3}, we analyze the geometry of the quantum correlation attaining the maximal tripartite Hardy success probability, proving that it is an exposed extremal point of the quantum set and identifying it with the Mermin-maximal correlation.
+Section~\ref{sec4} presents the robust self-testing analysis in the tripartite scenario.
+Finally, Sec.~\ref{sec5} summarizes our results and discusses possible extensions to higher-party $((N,2,2))$ scenarios.